-Set out on a city tour, visiting the old Saigon Post Office, Notre
+Go on a walking tour past Saigon's famous sites including the old Saigon Post Office, Notre

 Dame Cathedral, Reunification Palace, and Chinatown.
 Then fly to Hue, the capital of the Nguyen dynasty from 1802 until 1945, where our home is a former French colonial governor’s mansion on the banks of the Perfume River.
 La Residence Hotel & Spa (B,L,D)

 After breakfast, we fly to Hanoi, a beautiful city of colonial architecture and lilting pagodas.
 Take a walk through the captivating Old Quarter, where merchants preside over everything from silk and sandals to roasted fish.
 If you wish, attend an evening performance of traditional water puppetry before dinner.
 The next morning, trace the life of Ho Chi Minh at his mausoleum and his traditional stilt house.
-Step into One Pillar Pagoda, which dates back to 1049, and visit the Temple of Literature, Vietnam’s first university.
-Discover the city’s restaurants on your own tonight.
+Visit the Temple of Literature, Vietnam’s first university and discover the city’s restaurants on your own tonight.

 InterContinental Westlake Hanoi (B,L,D; B,L)